refade/IoT_ARM/README.md

 ######	Features related to system modifications:
 -	It is audited if the suspect application tries to create or modify system certificates, security center warnings, user account control behaviors, desktop wallpaper, or ZoneTransfer.ZoneID values in the ADS(Alternate Data Stream).

-######	Features related to Microsoft Office.
-Checks if the tested application tries to:
--	create a suspicious VBA object
--	run microsoft office processes inserted in a command line interface packed object.

 ######	Feature related to POS (point of sale), type of attack that aims to obtain the information of credit and debit cards of victims.
 It is investigated if the audited file tries to:
 -	create files related to malware POS Alina;
 -	contact servers related to malware POS Alina;